 Complaints

-The RTO maintains records of all complaints filed and routes them to the appropriate parties for investigation and resolution.
+The RTO maintains records of all complaints filed and routes them to the appropriate parties for review and resolution.
 Information is gathered from both the Complainant and the Subject of the Complaint to determine the issue at hand and develop appropriate steps for resolution, if necessary.

 Accident and Incident Reporting